blwatkins/blwatkins.github.io/learn-to-code/version-control/git/_posts/2025-05-13-how-to-install-git.md

 ### > Step 2

 Follow all instructions and prompts in the installation program.
-Be sure to opt-in to installing the GitBash program.
+Be sure to opt-in to installing the GitBash application.

-Windows does not come with a Unix shell terminal by default.
+Windows does not come with a Unix shell command line interface (CLI) by default.
 Installing GitBash will allow us to navigate through our operating system using common Unix shell commands that we would use with macOS or Linux machines.

 ### > Step 3

 Let's make sure the installation was successful.

-Find and open the GitBash program.
+Find and open the GitBash application.
 I recommend adding a shortcut to your Desktop or Start Menu, if one does not exist already.

 Type and execute the following (hit `ENTER` or `RETURN` to execute the command):